Nan sheng nü sheng xiang qian chong: Obstacle 6: "Deck the Balls" ("斗转星移" in Chinese)

-Obstacle Number Seven: "The Fists"("重拳出击" in Chinese)
+Obstacle 7: "The Fists" ("重拳出击" in Chinese)

-There are 5 "fists" strembling ahead, so the contestant must go over the fists to move on.
+There are 5 "fists" trembling ahead, so the contestant must go over the fists to move on.
 You can deal with them one by one or race over them at once.

-Obstacle Number Eight: "The Final Stage"
+Obstacle 8: "The Final Stage"

-It has the same setting as the Female's Track's Obstacle 8.
+It has the same setting as the women's track's Obstacle 8.

 Gameplay

 Original game

 Contestant must go over all the 8 single obstacles to win the prize.
 Unlike the US original version, if someone falls into the pool, termed "Wipeout!", he or she is eliminated.
 If he or she passes first 5 of the 8 obstacles, he or she will win a small prize instead.

 The show uses a different mode to the US original version, the male players and female players play as single contestants, but work as two teams.
 Usually the people with the same gender play as the same team, but sometimes the team contains the same Family Name or the same hometown.
 The team with the smaller team to the other team will be punished by the presenters or the lifeguards.